richard-hajek/hackfest/README.md

 - Godot
 - C# Mono

-## Instructions
+## Instructions ( Arch Linux )

-1. Download and install the dependencies
+#### * Instructions for other platforms / distros should be the same, except for 1. step

+1. Install packages `virtualbox`, `virtualbox-host-modules-arch`, `vagrant`, `godot-mono-bit<sup>AUR</sup>`
-2. Clone this repo `git clone git@github.com:meowxiik/hackfest.git`
+2. Clone repo `git clone git@github.com:meowxiik/hackfest.git`
-3. Open project in Godot
+3. Open Godot, open the cloned project
-4. Navigate to scene `scenes/Demo`
+4. Navigate to `scenes/Demo` in FileSystem explorer
-5. Run that scene
+5. Run the scene using an icon in upper right corner